fizik1989/go-it-HW2/README.md

-# go-it-HW1
+# go-it-HW2

-this is my first progect
+this is hw2